masonwyatt23/policy-summarizer/replit.md

   - Reduced signature section vertical spacing to be more compact and use less page space
   - Added Enter key support to authentication forms - users can now press Enter to submit login/register forms
   - Wrapped both login and register forms in proper form elements with onSubmit handlers for better UX
+  - Updated PDF footer to show website instead of firm name and moved signature content lower on left side

 ## Changelog
 - July 01, 2025.
 Initial setup